Chapter 10 Common questions

 10.3.3 Change directory

-to change the directory you are in.
+Use cd [directory] to change the directory you are in.
 For example,

-cd /home/user/project
+cd /home/user/project.

 10.3.4 Move files or folders

-Use mv [curent directory] [new directory]
+Use mv [curent directory] [new directory] to move files and folders.

-For example mv /home/user/full_texts /home/user/projects/soles
+For example mv /home/user/full_texts /home/user/projects/soles will

-and its contents to
+move full_texts and its contents to

 home/user/projects/soles/full_texts